Memory cell (computing): MOS memory cells

-The invention of the MOSFET (metal–oxide–semiconductor field-effect transistor), also known as the MOS transistor, by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959, enabled the practical use of metal–oxide–semiconductor (MOS) transistors as memory cell storage elements, a function previously served by magnetic cores.
+In 1957, Frosch and Derick were able to manufacture the first silicon dioxide field effect transistors at Bell Labs, the first transistors in which drain and source were adjacent at the surface.
+Subsequently, a team demonstrated a working MOSFET at Bell Labs 1960.
+The invention of the MOSFET enabled the practical use of metal–oxide–semiconductor (MOS) transistors as memory cell storage elements, a function previously served by magnetic cores.

 The first modern memory cells were introduced in 1964, when John Schmidt designed the first 64-bit p-channel MOS (PMOS) static random-access memory (SRAM).

 SRAM typically has six-transistor cells, whereas DRAM (dynamic random-access memory) typically has single-transistor cells.
 In 1965, Toshiba's Toscal BC-1411 electronic calculator used a form of capacitive bipolar DRAM, storing 180-bit data on discrete memory cells, consisting of germanium bipolar transistors and capacitors.
 MOS technology is the basis for modern DRAM.
-In 1966, Dr. Robert H. Dennard at the IBM Thomas J. Watson Research Center was working on MOS memory.
+In 1966, Robert H. Dennard at the IBM Thomas J. Watson Research Center was working on MOS memory.
 While examining the characteristics of MOS technology, he found it was capable of building capacitors, and that storing a charge or no charge on the MOS capacitor could represent the 1 and 0 of a bit, while the MOS transistor could control writing the charge to the capacitor.
 This led to his development of a single-transistor DRAM memory cell.
 In 1967, Dennard filed a patent for a single-transistor DRAM memory cell, based on MOS technology.

 The first commercial bipolar 64-bit SRAM was released by Intel in 1969 with the 3101 Schottky TTL.
 One year later, it released the first DRAM integrated circuit chip, the Intel 1103, based on MOS technology.
 By 1972, it beat previous records in semiconductor memory sales.
 DRAM chips during the early 1970s had three-transistor cells, before single-transistor cells became standard since the mid-1970s.

 CMOS memory was commercialized by RCA, which launched a 288-bit CMOS SRAM memory chip in 1968.
 CMOS memory was initially slower than NMOS memory, which was more widely used by computers in the 1970s.
-In 1978, Hitachi introduced the twin-well CMOS process, with its HM6147 (4 kb SRAM) memory chip, manufactured with a 3 µm process.
+In 1978, Hitachi introduced the twin-well CMOS process, with its HM6147 (4 kb SRAM) memory chip, manufactured with a 3 μm process.
 The HM6147 chip was able to match the performance of the fastest NMOS memory chip at the time, while the HM6147 also consumed significantly less power.
 With comparable performance and much less power consumption, the twin-well CMOS process eventually overtook NMOS as the most common semiconductor manufacturing process for computer memory in the 1980s.